 One of the highlights of Beijing was completing a bucket list entry – visiting the Great Wall of China.
 The Great Wall is one of the new ‘Seven Wonders of the World’ and a UNESCO World Heritage site.
-China’s Cultural Heritage Administration reports the original wall is over 2,000 years old and 13,170 miles.
+According to China’s Cultural Heritage Administration the original wall is over 2,000 years old and 13,170 miles.

 Although the wall has deteriorated over time, the 300 – 600 year old sections still standing are attributed to the Ming Dynasty when the Great Wall became the world’s largest military structure.